jhpyle/docassemble/_docs/helloworld.md

 you will probably get an error because package names on [PyPI] are unique and the `docassemble.helloworld` package has already been uploaded (by me!).
-However, these instructions will work if you adapt them to a unique package of your own.
+However, these instructions will work if you adapt them to a package name of your own invention.

 First, you need to create a username and password on [PyPI].